developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ## Default MetaTags
 ### MetaTag
 Permits a default meta tag to be specified so that a tag required by the application need not be present on every HTML page.
-Set a default tag by specifying the tag’s module, followed by the tilde character (~) and the properties of the module you wish to set, as specified in EMML 1.1.
+Set a default tag by specifying the tag’s module, followed by the tilde character (~) and the properties of the module to set, as specified in EMML 1.1.
 If the meta tag is present in both the configuration and a loaded page, the page will take priority.
 Only persistent tags can be set logically in the configuration.
-Tag persistence is covered in the ‘additional information’ section in the help file.
+Tag persistence is covered in the "additional information" section in the help file.
 Meta tag properties and their possible values are explained in the corresponding API.

 **Possible Values**: